gruntwork-io/docs/docs/2.0/docs/patcher/tutorials/applying-first-patch.md

 ### The `patcher-test` Module

-In this tutorial we'll use the `patcher-test` module from the `gruntwork-io/terraform-aws-utilities` repository.
-This module has a version `v0.10.3` that we'll intentionally specify as outdated in our infrastructure unit, and have patcher update to v0.10.4 which includes a demonstration breaking change.
+In this tutorial we'll use the `patcher-test` module from the [gruntwork-io/terraform-aws-utilities](https://github.com/gruntwork-io/terraform-aws-utilities) repository.
+This module has a version `v0.10.3` that we'll intentionally specify as outdated in our infrastructure unit, and have patcher update to v0.10.4 which includes a breaking change for demonstration.

 ## Applying a patch using Patcher locally